 Our 10am Sunday service follows a liturgy based on tradition and modern practices.
 Our music varies from week to week, celebrating the diversity of our community.
 We make time to greet, pray, and every first Sunday we take communion at an open table (everyone is welcome).
 We love babies and wiggly children, and have couches in the back if thats more comfy for you!

-This unique worship service at 5:30pm on Sunday Evenings provides sacred space, room to dwell, and grace for all.
+This unique worship service at 6pm on Wednesday Evenings (beginning Sept 30th) provides sacred space, room to dwell, and grace for all.
 It is a medatitive and contemplative service that focuses heavily on music, scripture, and prayer.
-We celebrate Holy Communion every Sunday.
+We celebrate Holy Communion every Wednesday.
 It’s intimate and cozy and we’d love for you to join us.
 Come as you are (we mean that)!

 We have missed seeing each and every one of you during our Sunday worship services and throughout the week at all of our events and small groups.
 We know that this time has been challenging in one way or another for most people and full of uncertainty for everyone.